Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 ### Debugging is Visual Studio Code (VS Code)\

 Debug icon (run &  debug) - debug as normal - put in links

+## Deployment - Google Cloud Run on GCP

+Make sure project name is sufficiently long in `.env` file or it gets upset.